CobbledSteel/RoSE/README.md

 In summary, this paper makes the following contributions:

 • We build RoSÉ, a hardware-software co-simulation infrastructure for pre-silicon, full-stack evaluation of robotics UAV SoCs.
-RoSÉ captures the dynamic interactions between robotic hardware, software, and environment\footnote{We commit to an open-source release of the RoSÉ framework}.
+RoSÉ captures the dynamic interactions between robotic hardware, software, and environment\footnote{We commit to an open-source release of the RoSÉ framework.

 • We design software algorithms, and hardware SoCs along with robotic environments, to holistically evaluate the co-design trade-off in robotic UAV systems using RoSÉ.

 • We demonstrate design space exploration of domain-specific SoCs enabled by RoSÉ and identify significant design trade-offs.

 # RoSÉ Tutorial